checkstyle-addons/checkstyle-addons/_includes/pages/matrix-detail-notes.md

 runtime is significant. {{ site.name }} also includes a reflection-based component that smoothes over the API differences between Checkstyle versions, so that we have full compatibility with almost every recent Checkstyle version.

+However, at times the core Checkstyle API for custom checks is so thoroughly broken that we can't make up for it.
+In those cases, we ship *variants* of {{ site.name }} in order to compensate.
+The name in parentheses (e.g. `(java7)`) indicates that the most recent version of {{ site.name }} would need to be used in that variant in order to be compatible with the Checkstyle version in that row.
+Naturally, earlier versions of {{ site.name }} exist which do not require a special variant.

 <a name="n" class="csa-offset-anchor"/>

 ### N. SevNTU Checkstyle